Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to spending all your money or resources.
-The phrase does not literally mean to empty the contents of your pockets but metaphorically signifies financial depletion or loss.
+The idiom does not literally mean to empty the contents of your pockets but metaphorically signifies financial depletion or loss.

 Origin: